DylanCSharp/BeanOfTheDay/README.md

    2.2 I have also added an ASP.NET Core Web API to this project so that the Blazor Server project can talk to an API 2.3 I have also added a class library so that code can be shared between both projects.

 NOTE: For the Bean of the Day feature, there is a job that runs a stored procedure, this job will refresh the Bean of the Day every morning at 00:01.
+(THIS JOB WON'T RUN NOW BECAUSE ITS ON SQL SERVER AGENT).
 The stored procedure ran is [BOTD].[RefreshBOTD]

 3. Basics to expect
    3.1 There is a main page with all the beans loaded with all their images and information.
 You can view their details and a popup will display.